stremsdoerfer/Nikka/README.md

 # StreemNetworking
-StreemNetworking is a super simpler Swift HTTP networking library that comes with many modules
+StreemNetworking is a super simple Swift HTTP networking library that comes with many modules

 - [Installation](#installation)
 - [Usage](#usage)